 I'm an admitted Nike addict.
 And a tech-junkie to boot.
-So a Nike gadget?
-You bet I had to get my hands on a Nike FuelBand!
+So when rumblings of a Nike gadget hit the Internet, I wanted to be first in line to get a Nike FuelBand.

 First, a quick rundown of Nike's history in the tech biz, and the FuelBand's predecessors.
 (If you're here solely for the FuelBand, scroll down a few paragraphs!)

 Nike started their journey into the tech biz when they joined forces with Apple several years back to develop Nike+ iPod.

 At the time, I was a beginning runner, but quickly became a Nike+ participant.
 It consisted of an oval shaped sensor you put in the sole of your running (or walking) shoe, along with a small receiver that you plugged into your iPod Nano (at the time, Nike+ iPod was only compatible with the Nano.
 But now it is available for every iPod model).

 It was a simple way to track results, and turn your workouts into a game.
 If you needed a little extra incentive to get out there and run, or run a little faster, Nike+ iPod was there to provide some motivation.